A Program of the Ovarian Cancer Research Fund Alliance (OCRFA)

-Developed in 2002 by the Ovarian Cancer National Alliance, now OCRFA, Survivors Teaching Students: Saving Women's Lives® (STS), provides the opportunity for survivors to speak directly to future health professionals.
+Developed in 2002 by the Ovarian Cancer National Alliance, now OCRFA, Survivors Teaching Students: Saving Women's Lives® (STS), provides the opportunity for survivors, as well as caregivers and surviving spouses, to speak directly to future health professionals about ovarian cancer.
 The goal is to increase understanding of ovarian cancer symptoms and risk factors so that they can diagnose the disease when it is in its earlier, most treatable stages.

 In 2005, COCA brought the Survivors Teaching Students® program to Colorado.
 We KNOW this program is making a difference and you can be part of that success.